nthn22/active-directory-home-lab/README.md

-# active-directory-home-lab

-Here's the full README to paste in.
-Go to your repo, click the pencil icon to edit the README, delete everything in there, and paste this:

 markdown# Active Directory Home Lab

 A virtualized home lab built to simulate a real enterprise IT environment using Windows Server 2022 and Active Directory.
 This project was built to develop hands-on experience with the tools and tasks common in IT support and systems administration roles.